 This is where Net Promoter Score comes into play.
 This CX metric has the ability to gauge customer loyalty and predict business growth.

-Using NPS in banking industry can get to the heart of why customers would or wouldn’t recommend them to others.
+Using NPS in finance industry can get to the heart of why customers would or wouldn’t recommend them to others.
 The answers to these questions can point out where banks need to improve, what new things they can try out, and how to boost customer satisfaction and loyalty.

 In this guide, we’re going to take a deep dive into why NPS in banking industry is so important, how to work it out, how to use it to get better, and more.